junwatu/openai-tokens-dashboard/blog/README.md

 ### Node.js

-Node.js is a powerful JavaScript runtime built on Chrome's V8 JavaScript engine.
+[Node.js](https://nodejs.org) is a powerful JavaScript runtime built on Chrome's V8 JavaScript engine.
 It's designed to build scalable network applications, making it a great choice for implementing the backend of our Tokens Usage Dashboard.
 The reasons for choosing Node.js include:

 -   **Performance**: Node.js uses an event-driven, non-blocking I/O model, which makes it lightweight and efficient.
 This is ideal for data-intensive real-time applications that run across distributed devices, such as our Tokens Usage Dashboard.
 -   **Community Support**: Node.js has a large and active community, which means a wealth of libraries and frameworks are available to speed up development and solve common problems.
 -   **Integration**: Node.js can integrate seamlessly with GridDB and React, providing a unified JavaScript development environment across the stack.

+-   **Cost**: The greatness of Node.js is, we can use JavaScript as the main language to develop a fully functional web application, from back-end to the client-side.

 ### React

-React is a JavaScript library for building user interfaces, particularly single-page applications.
+[React](https://react.dev/) is a JavaScript library for building user interfaces, particularly single-page applications.
 It's maintained by Facebook and a community of individual developers and companies.
 The reasons for choosing React include:

 -   **Component-Based**: React allows developers to build encapsulated components that manage their own state, then compose them to make complex UIs.
 This is perfect for building a dashboard with various interactive elements.
 -   **Efficiency**: React creates an in-memory data structure cache, computes the resulting differences, and then updates the browser's displayed DOM efficiently.
 This results in a fast and responsive user interface.